-You should read your letter carefully.
-You can renew your insurance coverage starting November 15 until February 15.
-Depending on whether you are eligible for auto renewal or manual renewal, you may have some steps to take online.
 Sign in to your Washington Healthplanfinder account and select “View Anticipated Eligibility Results” or "Update my Application and Renew Coverage."
 Follow on-screen instructions and prompts.

-6. I received my "Open Enrollment Renewal" letter.
-My health insurance premium tax credit is less this year than it was last year.
+7. My health insurance premium tax credit is less this year than it was last year.
 Why?

 The amount of tax credit you are eligible for is based on the most recent information you provided in your Washington Healthplanfinder application.
 Your tax credit amount is based on your family size and income as well as the rate for the second lowest cost Silver plan in the area you live in.
 You pay the difference between the advanced amount of tax credit you elect and the monthly premium of the health plan you choose.
 If you are eligible for autorenewal (to continue the same coverage you had in 2014 in 2015), you could save money by shopping and checking out the new options available through Washington Healthplanfinder.

 - Checklist for Free and Low-Cost Health Insurance Application

 - Tips for Buying a Qualified Health Plan

 - Jan.
 1, 2015 Coverage - Special Enrollment Requests

 - Call our toll-free Customer Support Center at 1-855-923-4633, Monday-Friday 7:30 a.m. - 8 p.m.